 Arlene Kaplan Daniels Paper Award

-The deadline to submit nominations for the 2017 Arlene Kaplan Daniels Paper Award has passed.
-Please check back this fall for the 2018 Arlene Kaplan Daniels Paper Award nomination procedures.
+The deadline to submit nominations for the 2018 Arlene Kaplan Daniels Paper Award was April 15.
+Please check back this fall for the 2019 Arlene Kaplan Daniels Paper Award nomination procedures.
 Please see below for information on award eligibility and a list of previous winners.

 The Arlene Kaplan Daniels Paper Award for the best paper on Women and Social Justice was established in 2016 and will be awarded annually with a stipend of $500.
 Arlene was the first female editor of Social Problems (1975-1978) and became the Society’s President in 1986.
 Her scholarship addressed women’s exclusion in the labor market and examined women’s career contingencies, union involvement, feminist networking, and the salience of women’s voluntary work.
 This scholarship found its way into her 1987 SSSP Presidential Address “Invisible Work” and her 1988 book, Invisible Careers.
 She supported other women sociologists across the discipline and professional associations through mentoring, preparing references, and editing papers.